nuuuwan/news_lk3_data/README.md

 *2024-02-09 19:09:00* · [`adaderanalk`](https://www.adaderana.lk/news/97149/beliatta-mass-shooting-suspect-arrested-with-t-56-magazine) · `en`

-The Colombo Crimes Division (CCD) has arrested a person along with a T-56 magazine, which is suspected to have been used in the Beliatta mass shooting in which five people were killed.
+The Colombo Crimes Division (CCD) has arrested a man who was in possession of a T-56 magazine, which is suspected to have been used in the Beliatta mass shooting in which five people were killed.

-The shooting took place on January 23 near the Beliatta interchange of the Southern Expressway.
+Police stated that the suspect, identified as “Samika”, is a close associate of organized criminal notoriously known as “Kosgoda Sujee”.

-A group of assailants in an SUV had opened fire at a white Defender, killing four persons at the scene.
-The fifth person who was inside the Defender was rushed to the Tangalle Hospital with critical gunshot wounds, but he was pronounced dead shortly after.
+Police have also taken custody of 32 rounds of live ammunition and a magazine of the firearm which is suspected to have been used in the crime, hidden in a cinnamon field behind the arrested suspect’s house.

-Among the deceased was the leader of “Ape Jana Bala Pakshaya” (Our Power of People Party or OPPP) Saman Perera.
-The other four victims were identified as Sameera Madhusanka, Hasitha Chinsuka, Buddhika Rajapaksha, and Nalin Champika.
+Investigations have revealed that the relevant firearm was provided to the suspect by “Kosgoda Sujee”.

-The SUV used in the shooting was later found while parked near the Vidyaloka Pirivena in Galle.
+Furthermore, police have uncovered that the suspect in question, who joined the Sri Lanka Light Infantry in 2008, had been absent from duty without permission since 2009.
+Police also revealed that he is now a drug addict.

 ...